When does a physical system compute?: Reversing the modelling relation: prediction and technology

 Reversing the modelling relation then requires us to have at our disposal an entire set of commuting diagrams, so that we can find the correct one to get a representation that in effect `runs in reverse' from abstract to physical.
 This is a highly skilled and creative task for both theorists and experimentalists.
 There are many levels of interlocking diagrams that are involved in developing and testing a theory, and that are then produced when a theory is used to predict outside the range of physical events used to test it.
-While a reasonable level of confidence in a tested theory is needed in order to predict, prediction diagrams also become part of the many-diagram satisfiability problem that is the scientific process, as noted above.
+While a reasonable level of confidence in a tested theory is needed in order to predict, prediction-and-instantiation diagrams, figure \ref{predict}(c), also become part of the many-diagram satisfiability problem that is the scientific process, as noted above.

-Instances of prediction and then instantiation using scientific theories are, of course, numerous.
-One famous example is Dirac's prediction from quantum field theory of positrons \cite{dirac}.
-By starting with a theory that had been experimentally tested using many physical systems, and using knowledge of the way in which the theory would model situations other that those that had been tested, the prediction was made that a particular abstract object in the theory (a hole) would correspond to a physical object (a positron).
+Instances of prediction and subsequent discovery using scientific theories are, of course, numerous.
+One famous example is Dirac's prediction of positrons \cite{dirac}.
+By starting with a theory that had been experimentally tested using many physical systems, and using knowledge of the way in which the theory would model situations other that those that had been tested, the prediction was made that a particular abstract object in the theory (a hole in a sea of negative energy electrons) would correspond to a physical object (a positron).
 This prediction allowed a standard experimental cycle to be set up, and the diagram was found to commute.

-Using a theory in which we have confidence, prediction then allows us a representation relation that takes us between abstract and physical: the \emph{instantiation relation} $R_I(T)$, figure \ref{predict}(c).
-It can be see as a shorthand for a whole sequence of standard diagrams using only the modelling relation, as in figure \ref{predict}(a), but with sufficient confidence in the physical theory we can have sufficient confidence in this reversed representation.
-Using the instantiation relation to predict a physical event or object is then the `instantiation cycle' shown in figure \ref{predict}(c): starting from the known physical situation $P$, the theory allows us to select from other physical objects the one that is $P^\prime$.
+The construction and testing of a scientific theory that is robust enough to have predictive as well as explanatory power is the end-point of the scientific process.
+However, the well-tested commuting diagrams can then be put to use in order not just to discover new physical systems, but to construct them.
+This is the realm of \emph{technology}: using our theories to precision-engineer physical systems to desired specifications.
+This is the final element needed in order for us to use this set of commuting diagrams as a framework in which to describe computation.